danday74/docker-nginx-lua/README.md

 1. Create your own Dockerfile ...

     ```
-FROM: danday74/nginx-lua
+FROM danday74/nginx-lua
-COPY: /your/nginx.conf /nginx/conf/nginx.conf
+COPY /your/nginx.conf /nginx/conf/nginx.conf
     ```

 2. Add this location block to your **nginx.conf** file